Reviews You Can Rely On

 Credit: Jessica Riconscente

 In a lot of ways, this is a very similar shoe to the Ghost 15.
-Both shoes measured 12mm of drop — an identical 35mm in the heel and 23mm in the forefoot.
+Both shoes have a similar heel-toe drop (the Ghost has a 12 mm drop, and the Adrenaline has 13 mm) and an identical 35 mm stack height in the heel.
 The DNA Loft V2 foam is similarly firm in this application, although we think it is a little more forgiving.
 The GuideRails along the inside and outside of the heel and midfoot add some sidewall structure to provide motion support.
 Often, we find most support to feel intrusive.
 On this shoe, that wasn't the case.

 brooks adrenaline gts 23 - the rocker angle of a shoe can affect how responsive and smooth it...